 Where Did You Get the Money?

-I went on this long hitchhiking trip from Zagreb to Bora Bora without calculating how much money I need daily in order to survive on my savings.
+I went on this long hitchhiking trip from Zagreb to Bora Bora without calculating how much money I needed daily in order to survive on my savings.
 I simply refused to think or stress about the money.
 I knew I was capable enough to find myself work anywhere if I needed or simply wanted one.
 In the last 3 years while traveling I had 14 jobs.
 Some were only few hours long, some lasted for 6 months.
 Motivation behind most of them was not the money.
 Motivation was usually boredom (when I was waiting for the monsoon season to pass, so I could hitchhike the boat from Langkawi) or curiosity, different kind of experience and the work in the exchange for food and accommodation.

 Interesting enough, after 3 years of traveling my traveling budget is almost back at the level where it was 3 years ago.
 I roll my eyes every time when someone tells me traveling is too expensive.
 No one forces you to travel in expensive way.
 There is an alternative path to everything and it’s your own call if you’re going to walk that path.
 If you want it bad enough, you’ll keep looking for a solution until you find some way.
 The easiest thing to do is to throw your hands in the air, bitch about your sad situation and call bad names all the people who work hard for their dreams.